eddiesTime/sme_app/raw_documentation.md

 #### Stateful Widget

 In this example I am going to show you how to use the stateful widget option to manage your application state.
 Stateful widget is one of Flutters three widget types.
-The implementation of this example is inspired by Flutter architecture samples[@BrianeganFlutterArchitecture].
+The implementation of this example is inspired by Flutter architecture samples [[@BrianeganFlutterArchitecture]](https://github.com/brianegan/flutter_architecture_samples).

 This solution mutates the application data and then tells the UI to update.
 Therefore it can be categorised to the mutable state management solutions.